Food waste in the United Kingdom: Disposal

 Anaerobic digestion (AD), the breaking down of biodegradable material by microorganisms in the absence of oxygen, is recognised as an effective method of waste disposal, with the potential to address the food waste problem nationally.
 AD technology has a small environmental impact, producing less greenhouse gas emissions than composting.
 However, although the process is well established in the water industry, it is less so within the waste sector.
 Despite this, the AD industry is being (and planned to be further) expanded by local councils and retailers to deal with food waste; several local authorities in the UK are planning to build anaerobic digestion plants, with the largest, to be located in Selby, due to operate from 2010.
 Supermarket chains Tesco and Sainsbury's are both adopting AD technology to dispose of their waste, while Tesco's head of waste and recycling said: "As renewable energy technologies now become mainstream, there is no excuse for sending waste to landfill that could actually be put to positive use."
 AD technology remains an experimental field though, and there is potential for advancements to increase efficiency.
 In July 2014 Sainsbury's began powering one of its stores using anaerobic digestion.

 Incinerating waste has traditionally been viewed as a method with the main purpose being the destruction of the waste involved.
 Recovering the energy generated from this process has become of greater importance, and all incineration facilities in England now operate as energy-from-waste plants (with many operating as combined heat and power facilities).
 Critics question the safety of the pollutants emitted during the process and argue that, as incinerators require constant levels of waste to operate, it encourages more waste.
 However, the levels of emissions from the incinerating process has been greatly reduced by developments in technology and legislation.

+In 2021, WRAP unveiled a new campaign named Food Waste Action Week; this initiative, held in mid-March each year, focuses on educating people and business on the scale of food waste, and ways to prevent this and use food more efficiently.